skewballfox/FastFourierTransformsPaper/main.typ

-If the the input signal contains frequencies above the Nyquist frequency, these higher frequencies will be folded back into the lower frequencies, and are thus indistinguishable from them.
+If the the input signal contains frequencies above the Nyquist frequency, these higher frequencies will be folded back into the lower frequencies, and are thus indistinguishable from them@girgisQuantitativeStudyPitfalls1980.
 This is known as aliasing.

 == Picket-fence effect

-Given a signal of length $N$, he ideal sampling frequency is $"desired number of points"*1/N$ where $1/N$ is the fundamental frequency(the first/lowest frequency of a signal).
+Given a signal of length $N$, the ideal sampling frequency is $"desired number of points"*1/N$ where $1/N$ is the fundamental frequency(the first/lowest frequency of a signal).
 Frequencies that are integer multiples of the fundamental frequency are known as harmonics.
 These harmonics are often referred to as "bins" in the context of the FFT, as